 d.
 Brick-a-Brac (This is what we call miscellaneous items)

 6. Linens and furniture are cleaned and sanitized.

 7. Jewelry is untangled and attached to a sales tag.
 Smaller pieces of jewelry are grouped together and sold in a bag in our showcase.

-8. Clothing will be put into piles, hung up on hangers and put onto a rack.
+8. Clothing is sorted, hung up on hangers, and put onto a rack.

 12. Items are moved out on to the sales floor to be shelved and ready to be purchased.

 Thrift Tip: If you want to get the best items at the thrift store, you need to stop by as often as you can because we are continually filling the sales floor with new items.

 Proceeds from our thrift stores support programs all across Ohio that help families, individuals, veterans, the homeless, and ex-offenders.
 We are proud to be one of Ohio’s largest non-profit thrift stores.